 STEP at Lane for SNAP Recipients

-STEP (SNAP Training and Employment Partnership) is a program in the Career Pathways department for individuals receiving SNAP benefits who are interested in pursuing employment and/or training opportunities.
+STEP (SNAP Training and Employment Partnership), a program in the Career Pathways department, helps individuals receiving SNAP benefits pursue employment and/or training opportunities with coaching and support.

-• Assistance finding and navigating financial resources, support services, and tuition and fees assistance
+• Assistance finding and navigating financial resources and support services

-Are you interested in career coaching to help you meet your educational and employment goals?
+2. Committed to ongoing career coaching to help you meet your educational and employment goals

 Enroll in STEP at Lane